sennierer/intavia-review-meeting-2022/sections/dcl.md

 #### Data Curation Lab<!-- .element: style="float: left" -->

-* Not part of the original proposal<!-- .element: class="fragment" -->
+* only implicit in the original proposal<!-- .element: class="fragment" -->
 * Developed after the user requirements workshops<!-- .element: class="fragment" -->
 * Combilation of datasets from the KG<!-- .element: class="fragment" -->
 * DCL only working on "local" browser data<!-- .element: class="fragment" -->